BuildingResearch/security/README.md

 ## Benchmarks

-We have retrieved the benchmarks 3, 13 and 14 from https://datacenterhub.org/dataviewer/view/neesdatabases:db/structural_control_and_monitoring_benchmark_problems/
+We used bechmarks 3, 13 and 14 from https://datacenterhub.org/dataviewer/view/neesdatabases:db/structural_control_and_monitoring_benchmark_problems/